 The shape and the limestone stratification of Kefalonia determines the presence of important geological phenomena all over the island (such as the corrosion of the limestone that gives life to caves, abysses, etc.).
 Particularly interesting are the caves of Melissani, Agalaki, Saint Theodoron, Zervati, Drogarati & Sakou .
 These geological phenomena are are very interesting especially with regard to the behavior of waters.
 Not by chance that Kefalonia has been called the island of the "bizarre", because of its numerous and unusual natural phenomena, such as moving rocks, waters that disappear, strange flowers and more.

 Agios Thomas beach

-Agios Thomas consists of two sandy beaches which are the closest to the village of Karavados and is 15 km away from Argostoli, the capital of Kefalonia.
+Agios Thomas consists of two sandy beaches which are the closest to the village of Karavados and is 12 km away from Argostoli, the capital of Kefalonia.
 The first beach is small with soft sand and right above it there is a picturesque tavern.
 Next to the beach there is a rocky slab that ends in the crystal blue waters and is an alternative spot for sunbathing.
 Above it there is a snack bar offering refreshing shadow, cold drinks and a beautiful view over the bay.
 The second beach is larger and reachable through a rocky path.

 Argostoli - Capital